-The only downfall is that it’s not entirely nonstick- but that’s nothing a little bit of coconut oil or sesame oil can’t help.
+The only downfall is that it’s not entirely nonstick, but that’s nothing a little bit of cooking oil can’t help.

 Also, note the source of your ceramic cookware, as some companies do market themselves “100% ceramic” and “100% nonstick,” but the FDA doesn’t keep tabs on this.
 So, be sure to buy actual ceramic and not the ceramic glazed metal wanna-be’s.